truecharts/public/website/src/content/docs/guides/vpn-setup.md

 ### Step 2: Add this into your helm-release.yaml for your app

-Here is an example snippet for qbittorrent
+Here is an example snippet on how to add it:

 ```yaml
 apiVersion: helm.toolkit.fluxcd.io/v2